juniorgasparotto/SysCommand/documentation/en.md

 First converts the property name in lowercase, then add a dash "-" before each letter upper case that are in the middle or at the end of the name.
 In the case of properties with only one letter, the default is to leave the tiny font and input will be accepted only in short form.

 This is the default rule of nomenclarutura and you can choose to use it or customized it for that use the `ArgumentAttribute` attribute.
-The `ArgumentAttribute` attribute usage is exclusive, to use it you are eliminating the naming pattern, that is, if you customize the `forma curta` you will be required to customize `forma longa` too, and vice versa.
+The `ArgumentAttribute` attribute usage is exclusive, to use it you are eliminating the naming pattern, that is, if you customize the **short form** you will be required to customize the **long form** also, and vice versa.
 Otherwise only the custom format is enabled.

 **Example:**